wlw-benjaminbraendli/Zorin-preseed/README.md

 this file contains the localization of the system.
 It is copied from a manually installed system.
 The presseded installation will copy it to the directory */etc/default*.
 In a single user system will this set the localisation.
 At the moment a copy of this file lays in the directory *files* and will be copied a second time trough the personalisation step in the installed system.

-## File "loopback.cfg"
+## File "grub.cfg"
 This file is found in the directory *boot/grub* of the original image.
 It is used to generate the bootmenue for the EFI boot.
+The first half of the file for the visual expression and can be ignored. the second part is similar to *menuentries.cfg* and has the same parameters.

 ## Workflow to create an preseeded image
 1. To modify an existing image, you have to mount the existing image und copy everything to an existing directory.